 Differences between Customer Success Managers and Account Managers

 It’s enormously convenient to group businesses under one model, especially customer success.
-On a surface level, all organizations should be operating under the famous proactivity of customer success.
+At face value, organizations should be operating under the famous proactivity of customer success.
 In reality, this isn’t always possible.

 Scale of customers